frdmn/rocketchat-test-landscape/README.md

 ##### Configuration within Rocket.Chat

+Make sure to _adjust_ the following settings in the LDAP section of Rocket.Chat:

 * Enable: `true`
 * Host: Your LAN IP, e.g. `192.168.1.48` (Do not use `localhost` if RC is dockerized!)
 * Port: